j-martin/raspberry-gpio-zmq/README.md

 - Copy the files on both the server and the client(s).
 - Run "pip install -r requirements.txt" on both.
 On some systems you may have to install PyZMQ manually or with another package manager.
-- Run "sudo python demo_server.py".
+- Run "sudo python demo_server.py & python demo_server_web.py".
 The server needs to run as ROOT to access the GPIO interface, unless you configure your server differently.
 - Run "python demo_client.py" on the client(s).
+- Once launched, the server's web interface can be access at <serverip>:5001.

 ## Dependencies
 See requirements.txt